meerkat-dashboard/meerkat/docs/configuration.md

 `IcingaInsecureTLS`: If set to true, verification of the TLS certificates served by the Icinga API is skipped.
 This is often required when Icinga is configured with self-signed certificates.
 The default is false.

-`CacheExpiryDurationSeconds`: number of seconds which meerkat will cache Icinga objects before requesting from the Icinga server again.
-The default is 16 seconds.

-`CacheSizeBytes`: Total size of the Icinga object cache in bytes.
-If this size is reached, objects are evicted; oldest first.
-The default is 20971520 (20MB).